Centroid-centered Modeling for Efficient Vision Transformer Pre-training

 \subsection{Pre-training Setup}

-\paragraph{Centroids Clustering.} We adopt clustering method on each patch to get the centroids and their corresponding index.
-We use Faiss-GPU~\cite{johnson2019billion} library for k-means algorithm and set number of clusters $K=8192$ for fair comparison to existing works.
-We use a very small proportion (50K images) of the well-acknowledged ImageNet-1K training set for training centroids as it will also be used in pre-training stage and will not implicitly introduce the information from other datasets.
+\paragraph{Centroids Clustering.} We adopt the clustering method on each vanilla pixel patch to get the centroids and their corresponding index.
+We use the Faiss-GPU\cite{johnson2019billion} library for the k-means algorithm and set the number of clusters $K=8192$ for a fair comparison to existing works.
+We use a small proportion (50K images) of ImageNet-1K training set for training centroids as it is the dataset used in pre-training, thus will not implicitly introduce the information from other datasets.
 In our experiment, each image is resized to $224\times 224$ resolution and will be split into $14\times 14$ image patches.
-So each patch as the input of k-means has the feature size of $d=3\times 16\times 16=768$.
+So each patch has the feature size of $d=3\times 16\times 16=768$.
 According to the experience of conducting k-means clustering on samples from Faiss, there is no consistent improvement of the k-means quantizer beyond 20 iterations and $1000 \times K$ training points.
-So we randomly choose 50 images in each class of ImageNet-1K training set to train the centroids with 20 iterations, namely 50K images and 9.8M image patches which is only 4\% of it.
-Such clustering stage will only need about 150 seconds, which is a significant improvement compared with days of parametric tokenizer models training.
+So we randomly chose 50 images in each class of ImageNet-1K training set to train the centroids with 20 iterations, namely 50K images and 9.8M image patches which is only 4\% of it.
+Such a clustering stage will only need about 150 seconds, which is a significant improvement compared with days of parametric tokenizer model training.